Nadira (Pakistani actress): Death

 Nadira was shot dead by unknown robbers on 6 August 1995 near Gulberg, Lahore.
-Nadira was on her way from a restaurant to her home.
-Robbers stopped her car; tried to snatch her car keys.
-Resistance from her husband led to firing from robbers.
-A bullet hit the neck of Nadira, who was on front seat and she was killed.
-Accusations of murder were made on Nadira's husband, but investigations could not prove Nadira's husband Malik Ijaz Hussain as her murderer.
+Nadira and her husband were on their way home from a restaurant when the robbers stopped their car and tried to snatch the car keys.
+Resistance from her husband led to firing from the robbers.
+A bullet hit the neck of Nadira, who was in the front seat and she was killed.
+Accusations of murder were made against Nadira's husband, but investigation was inconclusive.